Merlijnv/merlijnv.github.io/_pages/evaluation.md

 |     Documentation                      |     I want to improve my documentation to a   better grade.
 I want to do this by getting more feedback from others before I   hand something in.                                                           |
 |     Research                           |     I want to make sure that I do triangulation   on every possible research question and on the overall research cover all   strategies of the DOT Framework (Library, Field, Lab, Showroom, Workshop)    |

-### Learning outcomes

-For further reflection on my learning outcomes you can see the [homepage](/) where I explain what level I think I am and why.
-I think I did a really good job with my learning outcomes I improved the ones I am normally bad at and kept improving the ones I was already good at.